hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I know why you came all this way for.
 You are looking for answers.
 But... each answer leads to more questions.
 And when we think we have all the answers, the questions change.

+Too many questions and you then see how small you are.
+Not good for someone like you.

 So I'll give you something better instead.

 You have not forgotten the face of your father.
 This is what you were made for.